 LabVIEW 2019 Mac is a graphical programming language that uses icons instead of lines of text to create applications.
 In contrast to text-based programming languages that use instructions to determine the order of program execution, LabVIEW uses dataflow programming.
 In data flow programming, the flow of data through the nodes on the block diagram determines the execution order of the VIs and functions.
 VIs, or virtual instruments, are LabVIEW programs that imitate physical instruments.

 In LabVIEW, you build a user interface by using a set of tools and objects.
 The user interface is known as the front panel.
 After you build the front panel, you add code using graphical representations of functions to control the front panel objects.
 You add this graphical code, also known as G code or block diagram code, to the block diagram.
 The block diagram somewhat resembles a flowchart.
 The block diagram, front panel, and graphical representations of code compose a VI.
-National Instruments has announced the release of LabVIEW 2018 system design software.
+National Instruments has announced the release of Ni LabVIEW 2020 system design software.
 The latest version of LabVIEW delivers speed improvements, new and improved features, and fixed bugs.

 Ni LabVIEW Mac Features: